macellan/filter/README.md

     "rmasters/filter": "dev-master",

-### Laravel 4
+### Laravel 4/5

-To use the model trait and service for Laravel 4, add the following lines to `config/app.php`:
+To use the model trait and service for Laravel 4 and Laravel 5, add the following lines to `config/app.php`:

     'providers' => array(